spirosavlonitis/miner_monitor/README.md

   sudo apt-get install daemon
 ```

-Then all you have to do is edit the constants in the main.c file and compile.
+Then all you have to do is edit the constants in the hdr.h file and compile.

 ```C
 #define COMMAND  "daemon your_edit"